 If extra travel benefits are what you’re after, there’s really no better credit card out there than The Platinum Card from American Express.
-Between unrivaled access to airport lounges worldwide, $200 toward Uber rides, up to a $100 credit for Global Entry or TSA PreCheck and more, it has the richest set of perks you’ll find.
+Between unrivaled access to airport lounges worldwide, up to $200 toward Uber rides, up to a $100 credit for Global Entry or TSA PreCheck, and more, it has the richest set of perks you’ll find.

 One of the lesser-known benefits from the Platinum card is free access to the Boingo Wi-Fi network, with 1 million hot spots worldwide.
 But those days are ending soon.

 Doctor of Credit reports that Platinum cardholders will no longer be able to sign up for free Boingo Wi-Fi after April 30.
 Any existing users can continue using Boingo Wi-Fi hotspots for free through Dec.
 31, 2019.